kgjerde/corporaexplorer/README.md

 <!-- badges: end -->

 **corporaexplorer** is an R package that uses the `Shiny` graphical user interface framework for dynamic exploration of text collections.

-The package is designed for use with a wide range of text collections; one example could be a collection of tens of thousands of documents scraped from a governmental website; another example could be the collected works of a novelist; a third example could be the chapters of a single book.
+**corporaexplorer** is designed for use with a wide range of text collections; one example could be a collection of tens of thousands of documents scraped from a governmental website; another example could be the collected works of a novelist; a third example could be the chapters of a single book.

 **corporaexplorer**’s intended primary audience are qualitatively oriented researchers who rely on close reading of textual documents as